rob-in-europe/git-is-my-lab-book/src/README.md

 early- and mid-career researchers (EMCRs) in the [SPECTRUM](https://www.spectrum.edu.au/) and [SPARK](https://www.spark.edu.au/) networks to develop their computing skills, and to make effective use of available tools and infrastructure.

+I've made this change in the master branch of a fork.

 ## How to contribute

 If you have any comments, feedback, or suggestions, please see the [How to contribute](how-to-contribute.md) page.